Never heard about audio games? Close your eyes and listen closely!

 - 3D Audio.

-- Dynamic music and background sounds bound to the gameplay situation.
+- Dynamic music and background sounds bond you to the gameplay situation.

 - Cutscenes and dialogues with professional voice actors.